lianran/CrawlingBitcoinAdressLink/README.md

 #### Download the bitcoin block files

-Maybe you can download the bitcoin block files with the bitcoin client, or you can download the blcok files through the bt, find the files from the internet?
+Maybe you can download the bitcoin block files with the bitcoin client, or you can download the blcok files through the [bt](https://getbitcoinblockchain.com/), find the files from the internet?

-	some website links? to donwload the block files

 So you will get the block files named blkxxxxx.dat, the xxxxx is the number from 00001 to 01000 mabye.